GlaDos28/mere/README.md

 ### Usage

 In our context tasks are mappings { string : function } or their derivatives.
-The world "derivative" means all task combinations that can be achived through using such methods as
+The world "derivative" means all task combinations that can be achieved through using such methods as
     "task".task
     "task".with(...)
     "task".then(...)
     [task1, task2, ...]
+    and some other

 ##### Require Mere library